K-PaaS/cp-guide-eng/install-guide/container-platform-portal/cp-portal-deployment-keycloak-tls-setting-guide-v1.2.md

 ```
 <br>

 When the **Keycloak TLS Setting** of the items above is complete, start from **[3.2.2.
-Defining Container Platform Portal Variable]**  of the Container Platform Portal Stand-Alone Deployment or Service Deployment Installation Guide.
+Defining Container Platform Portal Variable]**  of the Container Platform Portal Standalone Deployment or Service Deployment Installation Guide.
 <br>